 The upcoming Avengers Campus is an important piece to California Adventure and eventually is supposed to be as big of a draw as Galaxy’s Edge has been thus far.
 For that reason, we hope there are not any big-time budget cuts with this project.

 That being said, some things are bound to get left out because of the park closures.
 Some of the environment details could get left out, as well as some of the entertainment when it first opened.
 We just hope the flying Spider-Man isn’t one of the cuts!
-We definitely don’t think it will make that July 18th opening date, and instead will end up being delayed until Fall 2020.
+The previous opening date of July 18th opening date has been canceled and instead, it will end up being delayed until Late 2020 or Early 2021.

 Web Slingers: A Spider-Man Adventure – Danger Level: 3